Andrea is a noted expert in professional discipline and healthcare regulatory law.

 - Successfully challenged the NCTL’s legal jurisdiction to pursue proceedings against a teacher who had not been engaged in teaching at the time of their alleged misconduct.

-Recognised by The Legal 500 for Health, Dispute Resolution and Sport
+Recognised in The Legal 500 2022 – 2024 for Health, Professional Discipline and Dispute Resolution

 Awarded an Honorary Fellowship of the College of Paramedics